CompPhysics/QuantumComputingMachineLearning/README.md

   - Setting up circuits for QFTs and the QPE  and discussion of codes
   - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week10

 ## March 30 - April 3, 2026, Public holiday in Norway no classes

-##  Note that the topics for the coming weeks may change.
-The focus will be on quantum machine learning, but we may add discussions of other algorithms as well like the QOAO.

 ## April 6-10, 2026
+  - The QAOA algorithm
+  - The HHL algorithm for solving linear algebra problems

+## April 13-17, 2026
   - Basics of quantum machine learning (QML)
-  - Reading recommendation Hundt, Quantum Computing for Programmers, sections 6.1-6.4 on QFT and QPE.

-## April 13-17, 2026
-  - QML
+  - Support vector machines

+##  Note that the topics for the coming weeks may change.
+The focus will be on quantum machine learning, but we may add discussions of other algorithms

 ## April 20-24, 2026 Quantum Machine Learning
-  - QML
+  - Quantum machine learning

 ## April 27-May 1, 2026 Quantum machine learning
   - QML